OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 # Android Platform Overview

-This chapter introduces Android from an architecture point of view.
-It covers four key areas:
+This section introduces the Android platform from an architectural point of view.
+In the following chapter, four key areas are discussed:

 1. Android security architecture
 2. Android application structure